Here are some of our most common questions received from teachers. Please feel free to contact us if you have additional questions.

 Q: How do I know I have the field trip date I asked for?

 A: We ask for your top three dates and try to give you your first choice if possible.
-We will contact you for date confirmation via phone and email as soon as we have you on our calendar.
+We will contact you for date confirmation via phone and/or email as soon as we have you on our calendar.
 Please allow us a few days to respond to your request.

 Q: What happens if the weather turns bad?

 A: Depending on the age group and location of the field trip, we may encourage the trip to go on as planned.
 Some field trip locations have indoor or covered spaces that allow us to modify the program but not lose any of the thematic instruction.
 For younger aged groups or locations that don't have shelter, we will be in communication with you the evening before or the morning of your trip to decide whether or not to cancel.
-We will try to reschedule the trip within the next week or so.
+We will try to reschedule the trip when possible.
 If the fieldtrip is cancelled in the fall season, we can put your class at the top of the list for the following spring season.
 We do cancel programs in the event of thunderstorms.
 Students should wear appropriate footwear and clothing for an extended outdoor program.
 Short pants, flip flops, or sandals are not recommended.
 Temperatures in the mountains can be 10-15° Fahrenheit colder than at your school.
 Be prepared to alter portions of your program should inclement weather occur.

 Q: I have special needs students.
 Can we still do a field trip?

 A: Many of our programs are accessible to mobility impaired individuals but some are not.
 Several of our programs require hiking up steep hills on uneven terrain.
 With joint pre-planning, we can usually make accommodations for all students.
+Please let us know of any accomodations needed when scheduling your program.

 Q: How will the field trip enhance my classroom instruction?